+Position Abolishment

+12B.01 This Article shall apply to Permanent and Sessional positions.

+12B.02 Position Abolishment occurs when the Employer eliminates a Position occupied by a Permanent or Sessional Employee which it does not intend to re-establish in the forseeable future.

-Position AbolishmentPS 12.01 The Employer will provide the Union ten (10) work days notice of an involuntary abolishment of a permanent Employee’s position (the “position abolishment).
+12B.03 The Employer will provide the Union ten (10) work days notice of an involuntary abolishment of a permanent or sessional Employee’s position (the “position abolishment).

-12.02 Upon request by the Union, the Employer will meet to discuss available comparable positions as outlined in Article 12.05 and 12.06.
-Such request wil be made in writing to Employee Services.
+12B.04 Upon request by the Union, the Employer will meet to discuss available comparable positions as outlined in Clause 12B.08 and 12B.09.
+Such request will be made in writing to Employee Services.

-12.03 The parties agree that the Employer shall engage a sequential process when it determines that any position abolishment is necessary.
+12B.05 The parties agree that the Employer shall engage a sequential process when it determines that any position abolishment is necessary.
 The sequential process shall be as follows: